 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 Please note: a separate cost sharing may apply if additional services are provided.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-30% of the total allowed amount for Medicare-covered medical nutritional therapy when using your POS benefit.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare covered medical nutrition therapy services.
+30% of the total allowed amount for Medicare covered medical nutritional therapy when using your POS benefit.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP eligible provider must be used to receive this benefit.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.
+30% of the total allowed amount for the Medicare covered MDPP benefit when using your POS MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle. benefit.
 Please note: a separate cost sharing may apply if additional services are provided.
-There is no coinsurance, copayment, or deductible for the MDPP benefit.
-30% of the total allowed amount for the Medicare-covered MDPP benefit when using your POS benefit.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+· · · · · · · · · · · · · · · · · · · nust pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self- administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Prior authorization may be required.
-Non-preferred Part B drugs may be subject to Step Therapy.
-The most current list of Part B drugs subject to step therapy can be found on our website, yoursummithealth.com/medicare/support 20% of the total allowed amount for Medicare Part B chemotherapy drugs and their administration.
-20% of the total allowed amount for other Medicare Part B drugs and their administration.
-30% of the total allowed amount for Part B chemotherapy drugs and their administration when using your POS benefit.
-30% of the total allowed amount for other Part B drugs and their administration when using your POS benefit.
+Covered drugs include: • Drugs that usually aren't selfadministered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and antinausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesisstimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases 20% of the total allowed amount for other Medicare covered Part B drugs and their administration. benefit.
+30% of the total allowed amount for other Medicare covered Part B drugs and their administration when using your POS benefit.